Pol Espargaró: 2019

 Espargaró's season in 2019 did not build on the expectations created at the end of the 2018 season where he and KTM achieved their debut podium.
 He scored KTMs first dry front row start in Misano, and KTMs best dry result in Le Mans where he finished in 6th place, 5.9 seconds behind the race winner.
 Espargaró finished the 2019 season 11th in the standings with 100 points.

 2020

 Espargaró finished the 2020 MotoGP season 5th in the standings level on points with Andrea Dovizoso, he made history by taking KTMs first pole position at the Styrian Grand Prix, another pole at the Valencian Community motorcycle Grand Prix and a total of 5 podiums in the 2020 season.
 At the end of 2020 he left Redbull KTM for Repsol Honda.

 Repsol Honda Team (2021–2022)

 2021

 Espargaró made his Repsol Honda debut at the Qatar motorcycle Grand Prix, finishing 8th on the first of the two races and 12th on the latter.
-He took several points scoring finishes throughout the season, but the highlight was his 5th place finish from pole position at the 2021 British motorcycle Grand Prix.
-Espargaró ended the season 12th in the championship on 100 points.
+He took several points scoring finishes throughout the season, but the highlights were his 5th place finish from pole position at the 2021 British motorcycle Grand Prix,and a 2nd place finish behind teammate Marc Márquez in Emilia Romagna.Espargaró ended the season 12th in the championship on 100 points.